robertjohnson-yoyo/omakase-concept/README.md

   FifthImport
 } from 'SomeModule';
 ```
-* Exports should be done at the declaration (like `export default class Something extends Component`) and not through `module.exports`..
+* Exports should be done at the declaration (like `export default class Something extends Component`) and not through `module.exports`.
 * If a module only contains a single export, then use `default`.

 #### Commenting